ImperialCollegeLondon/ReCoDE-BLE-Neighbour-Discovery-Protocol-nRF52/notebooks/demo_connect.md

 ![service_results2](assets/demo_connect/service_results2.png)

-We can also open the RTT terminals on both devices to observe more detailed logs.
+We can also open the RTT (Real-Time Terminal) on both devices to observe more detailed logs.
 For example, if we reset one device, the other will log the disconnection reason 8 (The supervision timeout has expired).
 Then, both devices automatically start the BLEnd protocol.
 Once a neighbor is discovered, the scanner initiates a connection, performs service discovery, and starts receiving indications after the connection is established.

 ![RTT_service](assets/demo_connect/RTT_service.png)